pcarbo/lgsmfear/README.md

 ###Overview of data files

+The data subdirectory contains several files of interest.
+Here are the main ones of interest:

++ **pheno.csv** Description of this file goes here.

-Summary of the data files goes here.
++ **geno.csv** Description of this file goes here.

 ###Overview of R source code files